Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Location: Badajoz (Extremadura)

-Part of the growing portfolio of infrastructure fund-owned photovoltaic assets in Spain.
-Macquarie’s Cero Generation platform has become one of the most active utility-scale developers in the country.
+Part of the growing portfolio of infrastructure fund-owned photovoltaic assets in Spain, one of the most active utility-scale developments in the country.

 8. Zarzalejo — 200 MWp